MCU-Wide Timing Side Channels and Their Detection: Formal detection method

 \subsection{Generating longer counterexamples}

 The UPEC-SSC property in Fig.~\ref{fig:property} proves a design under verification to be either secure or vulnerable within two clock cycles.
-This procedure is sound w.r.t.\ the security objective.
-As discussed, counterexample can be produced which also span two clock cycles.
-Behavior affecting multiple state variables at multiple time points is included \textit{implicitly} in these counterexamples.
-For better diagnosis, sometimes it is desirable to obtain longer counterexamples containing all signal valuations \textit{explicitly}.
+Counterexamples to the property also span two clock cycles.
+Behavior affecting multiple state variables at multiple time points is included \textit{implicitly} in the computed starting state of the counterexamples.
+In many cases, such implicit representations of behavior are cryptic and the corresponding counterexamples are of limited use to a verification engineer.
+Therefore, it is desirable to obtain longer counterexamples containing all signal valuations \textit{explicitly}.
 Such counterexamples can be generated by unrolling the property over more than two clock cycles.
-Compared to the two-clock-cycle version from Fig.~\ref{fig:property}, the unrolled property, described in Fig.~\ref{fig:unrolled-property}, features an additional parameter~$k$, which controls the number of unrollings.
-In addition, the property uses~$S[$~$]$ to specify for each clock cycle a set of states which are influenced by the victim task at this particular clock cycle.
+Compared to the two-clock-cycle version from Fig.~\ref{fig:property}, the unrolled property, described in Fig.~\ref{fig:unrolled-property}, has an additional parameter~$k$ that controls the number of unrollings.
+Secondly, the property uses a vector of state sets, ~$S[$~$]$, to specify for each clock cycle a set of states which are not influenced by the victim task at this particular clock cycle.